 Navalis Prague Festival

 Navalis in Latin literally translates as “Crews”.
 There’s a real Italian and specifically Venetian feel (almost like a late Mardi Gras) to Navalis.
-It’s probably not a coincidence that of all the saints on Charles Bridge, Jan Nepomuk is also patron saint of gondoliers, he’s one of the Eight patrons of Venice and his statue on next to the Grand Canal.
+It’s probably not a coincidence that of all the saints on Charles Bridge, Jan Nepomuk is also patron saint of gondoliers, he’s one of the Eight patrons of Venice and his statue is next to the Grand Canal.

 May 15th marks the celebration, the procession and the festival.
 The actual Holy Day of Jan Nepomuk is the following day May 16th so you might want to pay a visit to the Jan Nepomuk church in Hradcany on that day.
 So on the 15th it’s part commemoration and part celebration.

-If you want the more religious part then be at St Vitus for 5-30pm.
+If you want the more religious part then be at St Vitus Cathedral for 5-30pm.
 If you want the fun stuff be on Charles Bridge, Manes Bridge or the riverside between those two bridges from 8-30pm onwards.
 Navalis program below.

 3pm – Groups of people will begin gathering in the square in front of the main entry to Prague Castle in preparation for the Holy Mass and the horses to be used in the procession will be dressed.